Avshalom Cave: Name

-The cave is named after the Soreq Valley (Nahal Soreq) and after Avshalom Shoham, an Israeli soldier killed in the War of Attrition.
+The cave is named after the Soreq/Sorek Valley (Nahal Sorek) and after Avshalom Shoham, an Israeli soldier killed in the War of Attrition.

 Location

 Avshalom Cave is situated near Hartuv, 3 km east of Bet Shemesh, Israel.

 Discovery

 The cave was discovered accidentally in May 1968, while quarrying with explosives.

 After its discovery, the location of the cave was kept a secret for several years for fear of damage to its natural treasures.